 Mahalaya Amavasya/Sarva Pitru Amavasya

 Sarva Pitru Amavasya is the most important day of Pitur Paksha.
 You can perform Shraddha anytime in the day.
 It is more famously known as Sarva Pitru Shraddh.
 This year the Mahalaya Amavasya will fall on September 28.
-If death anniversary of ancestors are not known or forgotten then those Shraddha can be performed on this tithi.
+If the death anniversary of ancestors are not known or forgotten then those Shraddha can be performed on this tithi.
 That’s why Amavasya Shraddha is also known as Sarvapitra Moksha Amavasya.
 It also marks the beginning of Navratri(Durga Puja).
 It is believed that Goddess Durga(NavaDurga) was descended on the Earth on this day.

 Why Do We Need To Observe Pitru Paksha

 The famous epic Mahabharata has very elaborately stated the importance of Pitru Paksha.
 The great warrior – Karna was one of the greatest legends and when he reached heaven after his death, he was offered food in the form of Gold, Silver, and Jewels.
 Shocked by this Karna asked Indra on why this was being done to him.
 In response, Indra told that throughout his life he had donated all such materialistic possessions in the name of his ancestors and had never offered food to anybody.
-(This tells us that after death we get what we provide to our ancestors.)
+(This tells us that after a death we get what we provide to our ancestors.)

-Luckily enough Karna had no idea on who his ancestors were as his identity was mysterious.
+Luckily enough Karna had no idea who his ancestors were as his identity was mysterious.
 Considering this to be in favor of Karna, Indra asked him to go back to earth, where he donated food and made Tarpan during the sixteen days.

 Top places to celebrate Pitru Paksha